How To Paint Window Frames & Trim: The No Tape Way

 I am in deep love with bold colors paired with neutrals, especially black.

-So for the the kitchen window I went with New Black by Valspar, which is the same color we chose for our DIY arched built-in bookcases.
+So for the kitchen window I went with New Black by Valspar, which is the same color we chose for our DIY arched built-in bookcases.

 I used the Cabinet & Furniture Enamel paint because I wanted the smoothest possible finish on the metal frame.